WTF happened in 1971?

 Collin: So, we're both amateur Austrian economists.
 That would probably be how we define ourselves.
 Neither of us have any formal education in finance, or business, or economics, which in a lot of ways has actually been to our benefit.
 We just like to ask questions, and we—as we continued to ask questions—identified what we think are the first principles of economics.
 We realized that that's the best way for people to learn, by asking questions first rather than starting with a conclusion.

 Jan: On your website, the first chart I see is about inequality.
-How does what you just said ties into inequality in society?
+How does what you just said tie into inequality in society?

-I have a chart that shows at different wealth levels a car is what percentage of your wealth.
+I have a chart that shows at different wealth levels what percentage a car constitutes of their wealth.
 For people having a low income, their car makes up a significant share of their assets.

-Collin: People don't internalize why, but they look around and they understand that things are wrong.
+Collin: People don't internalise why, but they look around and they understand that things are wrong.
 They understand that intuitively.
-Being of our generation [millennial], or even the younger that enter the world, that have no exposure to the “financial asset inflation ponzi,” they're starting off their lives at a disadvantage.
+Being of our generation (millennial), or even the younger that enter the world, that have no exposure to the “financial asset inflation Ponzi”, they're starting off their lives at a disadvantage.

 It's much harder for them to get an education, it's much harder for them to get assets that appreciate by inflation such as a home or stocks, and then they're working with a depreciating currency to store their value in the short term, in order to build a base for themselves.